3D Hubs and Protolabs join forces to create the world’s most comprehensive manufacturing portfolio

 Ready to get your parts printed?Get an instant quote

-What is a Injection molding?
-How does it work?
-What is it used for?
+What is a injection molding?
+How does it work and what is it used for?

-In this section, we answer these questions and show you common examples of injection molded parts to help you familiarize with the basic mechanics & applications of the technology.
+In this section, we answer these questions and show you common examples of injection molded parts to help you familiarize yourself with the basic mechanics and applications of the technology.

 Injection molding is widely used today for both consumer products and engineering applications.
-Almost every plastic item around you was manufactured using Injection molding.
-This is due to the ability of the technology to produce identical parts at very high volumes (typically, 1,000 to 100,000+ units) at a very low cost per part (typically, at $1-5 per unit).
+Almost every plastic item around you was manufactured using injection molding.
+This is because the technology can produce identical parts at very high volumes (typically, 1,000 to 100,000+ units) at a very low cost per part (typically, at $1-5 per unit).

-Compared to other technologies though, the start-up costs of Injection molding are relatively high, mainly due to the need for custom tooling.
-A mold can costs anywhere between $3,000 and $100,000+, depending on its complexity, material (aluminum or steel) and accuracy (prototype, pilot-run or full-scale production mold).
+But compared to other technologies, the start-up costs of injection molding are relatively high, mainly because custom tooling is needed.
+A mold can cost anywhere between $3,000 and $100,000+, depending on its complexity, material (aluminum or steel) and accuracy (prototype, pilot-run or full-scale production mold).